thexdesk/remix.gun-react-18-streaming/README.md

 This starts your app in development mode, which will purge the server require cache when Remix rebuilds assets so you don't need a process manager restarting the express server.

-## It works but it's still in development.
-Not production ready.